-Human Resources will facilitate conferences with all parties in an attempt to resolve the issues.
-If mutual resolution is not reached within thirty (30) calendar days upon receipt of the form, a written response will be made by the Human Resources Department to all parties as the final resolution to the issues written on the Staff Resolution Form.
+The Division of Human Resources will facilitate conferences with all parties in an attempt to resolve the issues.
+If mutual resolution is not reached within thirty (30) calendar days upon receipt of the form, a written response will be made by the Division of Human Resources to all parties as the final resolution to the issues written on the Staff Resolution Form.